 - We keep track of how much you have paid.
 This is called your Out-of-Pocket Costs.
-This includes what you paid when you get a covered Part D drug, any payments for your drugs made by family or friends, and any payments made for your drugs by "Extra Help" from Medicare, employer or union health plans, TRICARE, Indian Health Service, AIDS drug assistance programs, charities, and most State Pharmaceutical Assistance Programs (SPAPs). - We keep track of your Total Drug Costs.
+This includes what you paid when you get a covered Part D drug, any payments for your drugs made by family or friends, and any payments made for your drugs by "Extra Help" from Medicare, employer or union health plans, TRICARE, Indian Health Service, AIDS drug assistance programs, charities, and most State Pharmaceutical Assistance Programs (SPAPs).
+TRICARE payments do not count toward an enrollee's out-of-pocket costs (True Out-of-Pocket (TrOOP) costs). - We keep track of your Total Drug Costs.
 This is the total of all payments made for your covered Part D drugs.
 It includes what the plan paid, what you paid, and what other programs or organizations paid for your covered Part D drugs.